 Variations

-- Fruit: Apples work great, as do plums.
+- Fruit: Apples work great, as do plums and apricots.

 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy.